Track What Matters: Why UTM Links Are a Game-Changer for Small Business Marketing

 Hey!
 I'm CJ.

-Before Ivingo Creative, I was running a tent & event rental business with my husband (yep, weddings, festivals, the whole nine).
-I learned how to get us to the top of Google without an agency—and realized I kinda loved the strategy side more than the setup.
+Before starting Ivingo Creative, I was running a tent + event rental company with my husband (yes, the full wedding/festival chaos).
+I taught myself how to get us to the top of Google, and realized I was more into strategy than setup.

-When I’m not fine-tuning CTAs or obsessing over UX, I’m recharging with my family, a strong marg, and a break from my screen—because balance matters, too.
+When I’m not mapping CTAs or yapping about SEO or conversion strategies, I’m off-grid with my family, a strong marg, and a break from my screen.

-Let’s make your website the hardest-working part of your business so you can relax, too.
+Let’s make your website the most strategic part of your business so you can take a break, too.